SamuelScheit/puppeteer-stream/README.md

 	audioBitsPerSecond?: number; // The chosen bitrate for the audio component of the media. videoBitsPerSecond?: number; // The chosen bitrate for the video component of the media. bitsPerSecond?: number; // The chosen bitrate for the audio and video components of the media.
 This can be specified instead of the above two properties.
-If this is specified along with one or the other of the above properties, this will be used for the one that isn't specified. frameSize?: number = 20; // The number of milliseconds to record into each packet.
+If this is specified along with one or the other of the above properties, this will be used for the one that isn't specified. frameSize?: number; // The number of milliseconds to record into each packet.
   	videoConstraints: {
 		mandatory: {
 			minWidth?: number,